secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits.md

 Once you've determined your enrollment coverage (family plan or single plan), email your decision to total-rewards@gitlab.com.
 This step must be completed in order for your enrollment process to begin.

 During your first week with GitLab, you will be receiving an invitation from ManuLife with a directions on how to register for the a ManuLife account and add our Group Plan.
 Click on that link sent to you to set up your profile.
-Please reach out to the Total Rewards team at `total-rewards@gitlab.com` if you have any questions!
+Please reach out to [HelpLab](https://helplab.gitlab.systems/esc?id=emp_taxonomy_topic&topic_id=b7d7b30d474c069067429ee0026d4382) if you have any questions!

 More Details on setting up your ManuLife site can be found the [GitLab ManuLife Resource Page](https://eng4e.seismic.com/ls/0e8eb3a1-8323-43d7-b686-66c5d7745887/LkB_7-xfYTPGO0qT#/) including the following guides: